deepakmodi320/Power-BI-Revenue-Analysis/README.md

-## ☕ Café Revenue Analysis Report using Excel and Power BI
+## ☕ Cafe Revenue Analysis Report using Excel and Power BI

-This project presents a real-world sales analysis for a café offering a variety of food and beverages.
+This project presents a real-world sales analysis for a cafe offering a variety of food and beverages.
 The goal was to extract meaningful business insights using Excel for data preparation and Power BI for interactive visualization.